 - Watch your luggage in bus terminals very carefully.
 Some terminals have left-luggage facilities.

 - Bags put into the luggage compartment are generally safe.
 Hand luggage is a different matter.
 Items may be taken while you sleep.
-For this reason, never use the overhead compartments and bring only items which can fit below your legs or on your lap.
+For this reason, never use the overhead compartments and bring only items that can fit at your feet or on your lap.

 Car & Motorcycle

 - Distances in Peru are long so it’s best to bus or fly to a region and rent a car from there.
 Hiring a taxi is often cheaper and easier.

 - At roadside checkpoints, police or military conduct meticulous document checks.
 Drivers who offer an officer some money to smooth things along consider it a ‘gift’ or ‘on-the-spot fine’ to get on their way.
 Readers should know that these transactions are an unsavory reality in Peru and Lonely Planet does not condone them.